Engee documentation

 • The second equation is an algebraic equation;

-• A vector of differential variables is a vector of differential variables. $x$
+• The vector of differential variables is

-• The vector of algebraic variables is $x_a$
+• The vector of algebraic variables is

-The model implements the DAU system: $$ \dot{x}=x_a $$ $$ 0=u-x-2x_a $$
+The model implements the DOW system:

 Artificial algebraic loops

-Open the model create_alg_loop.engee, as described in the following steps:
+Open the model create_alg_loop.engee as described in the following steps:

 • Enclose the controller and the control object in a subsystem.